The Need for Benchmarks to Advance AI-Enabled Player Risk Detection in Gambling: Challenges and Considerations

 \subsection{Dataset Characteristics}

 Jurisdictional variation may also impact the ease with which models are applied due to differences in feature availability.
+Additionally, differences in available products and other policies across jurisdictions will affect model applicability.
+This may skew the composition and relevance of benchmark datasets developed in those contexts.
 For example, a model built using online tracking data in Australia where players can cancel their withdrawals may attribute high importance to this behavior, which would not be present in datasets from jurisdictions that have prohibited this feature (e.g., Great Britain; \citealp{gamblingcommission2021consultation}).
 This highlights the need for clear documentation that describes the characteristics of each benchmarking dataset and idiosyncrasies resulting from regulation or product innovation.

 Those experienced in working with tracking data will be familiar with variations in labeling (e.g., “stake” vs. “amount”; “bonus stake” vs. “free stake”) and the operationalization of variables (e.g., winning bets recorded as negative vs. positive values; aggregation or separation of multi-bet legs) between datasets from different operators.
 While minor, these discrepancies could preclude the efficient application of models.
 For benchmarking to work, a harmonized data dictionary and standardized preprocessing steps will be essential to produce benchmark datasets that others can replicate in model training.